cis3296s22/patreon-discord-announcer/README.md

 11) The console shall then display all posts on the page shown, close the Google Chrome instance, then terminate peacefully.

 ### Setup Discord Bot
-1) Go to [this](https://discord.com/developers/applications) link and click "New Application"
+1) Go to [THIS LINK](https://discord.com/developers/applications) and click "New Application"
 2) Give your application a name, then navigate to the "Bot" tab and click "Add Bot" to create your bot.
 3) Make sure the "Public Bot" option is ticked and the "Requires OAuth2 Grant" is unticked
 4) Save your bot's token by pressing the "Copy" button (if you don't see the "Copy" button, press "Reset Token" and it should pop up).